 Make sure all the goals you create for digital marketing are smart.

 You can make it smart, starting with a vague goal.
-For example, suppose your goal for a specific promotion is to increase conversions.
+For example, suppose your plan for a specific promotion is to increase conversions.
 You must ensure that it is more precise and measurable.

 Then, you must make sure it is a deadline.
-Therefore, adding a timeline such as “quarterly 3” or “within 6 months” ensures that you have a goal to meet.
+Therefore, adding a timeline such as “quarterly 3” or “within six months” ensures that you have a goal to meet.

 As accessible and relevant as it is, it depends on your specific promotion.
 Be sure to choose a measure that can be achieved in the allotted timeframe.

-Also, make sure that whatever goal you choose is related to your overall goal and the digital marketing campaign in question.
+Also, make sure that whatever goal you choose is related to your overall plan and the digital marketing campaign in question.

 Developing a smart goal for each campaign before implementing the strategy is a great way to make sure you’re on the right track to success.
 Without explicitly defined objectives, you cannot accurately measure your ROI.
 And if you can’t measure ROI, you won’t find a way to improve it.